Joint Venture Agreement: Definition, Key Terms, How It Works

 - Step 7.
 Enter JV agreement amendments as necessary

 Although JV agreements are similar to a partnership agreement , there are still several differences.
-A joint venture agreement is used in the commission for a single activity for a specified period.
-Partnership agreements indicate an ongoing, long-term relationship.
+A joint venture agreement is often used in the commission for a single activity for a specified period, whereas partnership agreements indicate an ongoing, long-term relationship.
+However, joint ventures can also be long-term and ongoing, depending on the nature of the agreement.

 Key Elements of a Joint Venture Agreement